saltstack/salt/doc/topics/cloud/rackspace.rst

     IAD -> Northern Virginia
     HKG -> Hong Kong

-Note: Currently the LON region is only avaiable with a UK account, and UK accounts cannot access other regions
+Note: Currently the LON region is only available with a UK account, and UK accounts cannot access other regions

 Authentication
 ==============